-Michigan Oral Surgeons can perform corrective jaw surgery in any of our three convenient practice locations: Ann Arbor, Plymouth, or Adrian, MI.
+Michigan Oral Surgeons can perform corrective jaw surgery in any of our four convenient practice locations: Ann Arbor, Plymouth, Adrian, and Dexter, MI.

 Why do I need corrective jaw surgery?